voksigrabber/Voksi-V0.3/README.md

 This is still in beta, expect crashes.

-Just Run the "Built" exe
+Just Run the "V0ksi_Grabber BETA".exe to open the Builder GUI